-- 5.6.3.1. a) The competitor will be allowed a minimum of five (5), preferably more, official flights. - b) The competitor will be allowed two attempts at each official flight. - c) There is an official attempt when the model aircraft has left the hands of the competitor or those of a helper under the pull of the towline. - d) In the case of a second attempt the result of that flight will be the official score. - e) All attempts are to be timed by two stopwatches.
+- 5.6.3.1. a) The competitor will be allowed a minimum of five (5), preferably more, official flights. - b) The competitor will be allowed an unlimited number of attempts during the working time. - c) There is an official attempt when the model aircraft has left the hands of the competitor or those of a helper under the pull of the towline. - d) In the case of multiple attempts, the result of the last flight will be the official score. - e) All attempts are to be timed by two stopwatches.
 If no official time has been recorded, the competitor is entitled to a new working time according to the priorities mentioned in paragraph 5.6.4.